Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Clemson Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 10 points or more in five chances.
+- This season, the Tigers are winless ATS when entering a game as a favorite of 10 points or more (in five chances).

-- Clemson's games this year have hit the over on one of seven set point totals (14.3%).
+- Clemson's games this year have gone over the total in one out of seven opportunities (14.3%).

-- Clemson is 0-2 against the spread and 2-0 overall when the team churns out more than 388.9 yards.
+- Clemson is 0-2 against the spread and 2-0 overall when the team picks up more than 388.9 yards.

-- The Tigers have turned the ball over eight times this season, one fewer than the Seminoles have forced (9).
+- The Tigers have eight giveaways this season, while the Seminoles have nine takeaways .

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.